rafi/notebook/2013-12/26-ubuntu-server-provision.md

 vim /etc/sudoers

 # Add this line
-# This is "the easy way", will add group "monkey" to list of users who can use the
+# This is "the easy way", will add group "owners" to list of users who can use the
 # sudo command without a password!
 If you want more security, read more carefully
 # the configuration file and manual.
  %owners        ALL=(ALL)       NOPASSWD: ALL